-Interestingly, while the level of participation and the allocated time for delineating a map for both concept map and mind map groups were the same but it was seen by the researcher that while she was asking the learners the pre -taught vocabularies, the male learners in the mind mapping group were more qualified than the other group in recalling and they were more interested in delineating the map more.
+Interestingly, while the level of participation and the allocated time for delineating a map for both concept map and mind map groups were the same but it was seen by the researcher that while she was asking the learners the pre-taught vocabularies, the learners in the mind mapping group were more qualified than the other group in recalling and they were more interested in delineating the map more.
 They also remembered more details than the concept map group.
 It is worth noting that in this group they also used less time and they repeated the words with more alacrity.

 In addition, the researcher gathered from the learners in the mind map group that during the learning course, students generally appreciated this strategy and keywords or signs that they were free to use.
 This freedom was also considered in the concept map group but the nature of this map which needed more elaboration and time made the learners a bit bored.
-The final product of each type of mapping tools are different and that is the critical point as reading a mind map is easier than a concept map because in the latter , there are more connections and relations which have to be observed by the learner who is drawing .
+The final product of each type of mapping tools are different and that is the critical point as reading a mind map is easier than a concept map because in the latter, there are more connections and relations which have to be observed by the learner who is drawing.

-Learning vocabularies by signs and key words gave this sight to the male learners that they could also use this technique in other learning sections including writing and reading, something which was seen by the researcher that they tried to learn in a new and different way.
+Learning vocabularies by signs and key words gave this sight to the learners that they could also use this technique in other learning sections including writing and reading, something which was seen by the researcher that they tried to learn in a new and different way.
 Finally it can be said that working by mapping strategies not only helped learners in better learning but also helped the researcher herself as she was the instructor, too.
-As she had previously used only the word list method for teaching vocabulary, it vocabulary learning Since was always a controversy for both teachers and learners in how to get command on more words and retain them for a longer time; the necessity is felt to provide learners with more essential strategies in the field of vocabulary learning.
-Mapping strategies can support learners in many aspects as Cuthell and Preston [13] believed that concept maps and mind maps are quick to review and are ideal for revision; they engage much more of the brain in the process of assimilation and connecting facts than conventional notes or summaries and they can provide cues necessary to remember the information within it.
-Accordingly teaching mind mapping, could be a part of the pedagogical curriculum to help students empower themselves in the act of vocabulary learning.
-This training could be done both for teachers who are being trained to become teachers or those already engaged in the practice of pedagogy in the form of in-service courses.
+As she had previously used only the word list method for teaching vocabulary, it was a new and insightful method to teach the vocabulary in more motivating condition.

-5. Insight for Language Teacher Development
+Insight for Language Teacher Development